 For each of the four algorithms we vary the principal ensemble size $N_X = N$, and the principal inflation factor $\alpha_X = \alpha$.
 As before, we set the control ensemble size to $N_U = r-3 = 25$ and the control-space inflation factor to $\alpha_U = 1.01$.

-Figure \ref{fig:full-experiment} shows the spatio-temporal RMSE for various choices of the free variables.
-The results show compelling evidence of the viability of the NL-MFEnKF(NN) as compared to that of the MFEnKF(POD), as the methods have similar stability properties for a wide range of principal ensemble size $N_X$ and principal inflation $\alpha_X$, with the NL-MFEnKF(NN) exhibiting smaller error for almost all the points for which the two methods are stable.
+Figure \ref{fig:full-experiment} shows the spatio-temporal RMSE for various choices of ensemble sizes and inflation factors.
+The results show compelling evidence that NL-MFEnKF(NN) is competitive when compared to MFEnKF(POD); the two methods have similar stability properties for a wide range of principal ensemble size $N_X$ and principal inflation $\alpha_X$, but NL-MFEnKF(NN) yields smaller analysis errors for almost all scenarios for which the two methods are stable.

-For a few points with lower values of principal inflation $\alpha_X$, the NL-MFEnK(NN) is not as stable as the MFEnKF(POD).
+For a few points with low values of principal inflation $\alpha_X$, the NL-MFEnK(NN) is not as stable as the MFEnKF(POD).
 This could be due to either an instability in the NN-ROM itself, in the NL-MFEnKF itself, or in the projection and interpolation operators.

-An interesting observation is that the MFEnKF(NN), which is assimilated naively in the principle space, becomes less stable the greater ensemble size $N_X$ is.
+An interesting observation is that the MFEnKF(NN), which is assimilated naively in the principal space, becomes less stable for larger ensemble sizes $N_X$.
 One possible explanation for this is that the ensemble mean estimates become more accurate, thus the bias between the ancillary and control variates is amplified in \eqref{eq:control-variate}, and more error is introduced from the surrogate model.
-This is in stark contrast to most other ensemble based methods, including all others in this paper, whose error is lowered by an increase in ensemble size.
+This is in contrast to most other ensemble based methods, including all others in this paper, whose error is lowered by increasing ensemble size.